gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 (openstack) $ deactivate
 ```

-To finish, make sure that you can use the client outside of your virtual
+Finally, ensure that you can use the client outside of your virtual environment.
-environment.

 ```bash
 export PATH="$HOME/.virtualenvs/openstack/bin/:$PATH"
 ```

-Now you can check if everything works.
+Now you can check that everything works.
 It should look like this:

 ```bash
 $ type -a openstack